-Manulife Tax, Retirement & Estate Planning Services S Wealth Transfer Strategy 1 Keeping the family cottage in the family Those planning to pass on the cottage to their children may not realize the potential tax bomb that awaits.
+Keeping the family cottage in the family

+Those planning to pass on the cottage to their children may not realize the potential tax bomb that awaits.
 Many cottages have increased significantly in value over their purchase price and 50 per cent of this increase could be taxable at death.
 If not planned for, your estate may be forced to sell the cottage to pay the tax instead of transferring it to the children.
-An in-depth look at the issues For many individuals it is important that the cottage stays in the family so that their children (and grandchildren) can continue to enjoy it.
+AN IN-DEPTH LOOK AT THE ISSUES For many individuals it is important that the cottage stays in the family so that their children (and grandchildren) can continue to enjoy it.
 When you die, assets can be transferred to your spouse tax-free, but a transfer to your children may trigger a capital gains tax that must be paid before the children (or other heirs) can enjoy the property.
-Canadian households can only protect one property from tax on capital gains which usually means that the transfer of the cottage to the children may not be exempt from tax.
+While a principal residence can be sold tax-free, this usually applies to the family home and not the cottage, which means that the transfer of the cottage to the children may not be exempt from tax.
 Over the years many cottages and other vacation properties have increased significantly in value and are now worth substantially more than their purchase price.
 At death, 50 per cent of this increase in value is subject to taxation.
 This could trigger a significant capital gains tax liability for your estate.
 If your estate does not have sufficient assets, it may be forced to sell the cottage to pay the tax, which means the cottage would not stay in the family.
-Many people are simply unaware of this tax time bomb.
+It's a tax time bomb that many people are simply unaware of.